Nitestack/raspberry-pi-5/README.md

 ### Vaultwarden

-To get Vaultwarden running, you’ll need to configure port forwarding on your router:
+Vaultwarden requires additional port forwarding:

 ```
-public:8080/tcp -> local:80/tcp
+public:8888/tcp -> local:80/tcp
 public:443/tcp  -> local:443/tcp
 public:443/udp  -> local:443/udp
 ```

 > [!NOTE]
-> If you modify any ports in the `docker-compose.yml`, make sure to update your port forwarding settings accordingly.
+> If you modify ports in the `docker-compose.yml`, ensure your router’s port forwarding is adjusted accordingly.

-Create a `CNAME` record for your domain that points your Vaultwarden subdomain to the value specified in `CLOUDFLARE_RECORD_NAME`.
-Additionally, set the full URL (including the `https://`` prefix) in the`VAULTWARDEN_DOMAIN` variable.
+Set up a `CNAME` record for your Vaultwarden subdomain, directing it to the value specified in `CLOUDFLARE_RECORD_NAME`.
+Also, set the `VAULTWARDEN_DOMAIN` variable to the full URL (including the `https://` prefix).

 ## 📝 License